Contents

 4. Pharmacy or Big Box Store

-Sending your film to a mail-order photo lab to be processed and scanned is the simplest option if you are new to shooting film.
-If you consistently shoot film, this may be a disadvantage because it can get expensive.
+Sending film to a mail-order lab to be developed and scanned is the most convenient choice if you are just beginning to shoot film.
+If you consistently use film, this can be a downside due to the fact that it can get very expensive.

-So long as you are shooting a moderate to high volume of film, there are a couple of actions that can be done to reduce your expenses.
+Assuming that you’re shooting a medium to high volume of film, there are a couple of activities that you are capable of doing to minimize your expenses.

-Another thing to keep in mind is that you’re limited to 100 foot rolls of black and white film.
-This is because black & white film is a lot easier and less expensive to process at home.
+Take into account that you’re limited to 100’ rolls of black & white film.
+This is in part because black and white film is a lot easier and cheaper to process yourself.

-You can develop and scan film at home.
-In fact it’s a smart way to lower your costs so you can shoot more film with your Canon EOS ELAN II.
+It’s easy to process and digitize film at home.
+It’s an excellent option to cut costs so that you can shoot more film with your Canon EOS ELAN II.

-Black and white film is by far the simplest to process.
-Developer temperature and time are both not as necessary to do correctly with black & white film as temperatures and time are for color negative or transparency film.
+Black and white film is by far the easiest to develop.
+Temperature and time are not as crucial to do correctly with black & white film as temperatures and time are for color negative or slide film.